seeligd/colony-counter/README.md

 * allow specifying markers of your choice

 # Tasks:
-* Layout: image, sidebar, log
-* Drag images onto panel and have them auto-size
-* click should create a new marker div and position itself correctly
+* fix exact click coordinates
+* implement sliders for image and maker opacities